hemanth110702/MyBookHub/readme.md

 SORTED IN ORDER TASKS

-1) divide the components in the createBook and join the same functionalities
+0)
+- book display page, then onclick bookdisplay
+- then add view counts to the book
+- top books (based on likes), top authors (based on followers), book display, linking books to book display then onclick book add views in db
+1) Home page, explore page
 2) add agree terms and conditions field ( check box, filed in book, later display terms when hover)
 3) include violations field in authors model
 4) check for plag before adding the book - bookName, description ,bookLink, lic,...